esp8266/Arduino/readme.txt

 The boards can be assembled by hand or purchased preassembled; the open-source IDE can be downloaded for free.

-Arduino is an open source project, owned by nobody and supported by many.

 For more information, see the website at: http://www.arduino.cc/ or the forums at: http://www.arduino.cc/cgi-bin/yabb2/YaBB.pl